-This robust farming industry supports a population of more than 30,000 people with three of the region’s major employers in Merced County.
+Atwater is a small but crucial agricultural town on Highway 99 between Modesto to the North and Merced to the South.
+Atwater was initially named for a local wheat farmer and remains dominated by farms and food production facilities.
+It is also home to one of the world's major producers of sweet potatoes.
+This robust farming industry supports a population of more than 30,000 people, with three of the region's major employers in Merced County.
 However, with this large-scale industry comes the significant risk of injury to workers, visitors, and community residents.Common Injuries Suffered by Farm Workers

 Farming is considered to be one of the most dangerous industries for workers.
-Workers face regular traumatic injuries from the process of growing, harvesting, and transporting both produce and livestock.
+Workers face traumatic injuries from growing, harvesting and transporting produce and livestock.

 Common injuries suffered by farmers include back injuries and chest trauma.
-Farmers also face a great risk of extremity trauma.
-Many farmers also suffer respiratory injuries from exposure to pesticides and other harsh chemicals.Injuries in Food Production Facilities
+Farmers also face a significant risk of extremity trauma.
+Many farmers also suffer respiratory injuries from pesticide exposure and other harsh chemicals.Injuries in Food Production Facilities

-While fieldwork on farms is undeniably dangerous, working in food production facilities can be equally hazardous to workers’ safety.
-These hazards come from a variety of areas and can result in many types of injuries.
+While fieldwork on farms is undeniably dangerous, working in food production facilities can be equally hazardous to workers' safety.
+These hazards come from various areas and can result in many injuries.